 - Businesses would save $9 million in energy costs annually every year through benchmarking alone, and

 - Building owners that conduct energy tune-ups every five years, they would save an additional $18 million in annual energy costs.

 Salt Lake City’s proposal is good for our air quality and our economy.
-It is a thoughtful and proven strategy based on experience from 22 other cities across the U.S. that will put money back into our community, clean our air and improve Salt Lake City’s largest building stock.
+It is a thoughtful and proven strategy based on successes in 24 other cities across the U.S. that will put money back into our community, clean our air and improve Salt Lake City’s largest building stock.
 Thank you Salt Lake City for your leadership!

 Salt Lake Tribune Guest Editorial

 Elizabeth Joy and Steve Bergstrom, Intermountain Healthcare: Building energy efficiency to improve air quality